 Reuse existing digital systems

-Often, a mobile application is complementary to the existing software that a company already has.
+Often, a mobile application is complementary to the existing software that a company already uses.

 For example, you can have a web system and want to expand to mobile to create an omnichannel experience for your customers or staff.
 In this case, you can reuse some of the logic and components from an existing system — pull data from an API, keep business logic on the backend, reuse third-party libraries and integrations from web systems, etc. It will help not only save time and reduce development costs but also create a more consistent experience for end-users.

 Outsource tech expertise

-You can outsource the whole or a part of your project to a tech provider.
+You can outsource all or a part of your project to a tech provider.
 Depending on the specifics of the project and your resources, you can opt for a dedicated team or team augmentation model.
 Either way, outsourcing can help you reduce the total cost of app development.